-- Brazil and Latin America-Brazil has one of the largest offshore exploration and production areas in the world.
+- Brazil and Latin America-Brazil has one of the largest deepwater offshore exploration and production areas in the world.
 We hold a 50% economic interest and 20% voting interest in Aeróleo, which we acquired in July 2011.
 Aeróleo was founded in 1968 to provide logistical air support to the Brazilian oil and gas industry, and has been active mainly in the Campos Basin, the largest offshore oilfield area in Brazil.
 Aeróleo has a network of seven operating bases distributed strategically in Brazil.
-As of June 30, 2011, Aeróleo had a fleet of 15 aircraft, of which three Eurocopter EC225 heavy helicopters and six AgustaWestland AW139 medium helicopters are helicopters we lease to Aeróleo.
+As of June 30, 2011, Aeróleo had a fleet of 15 aircraft, of which three Eurocopter EC225 heavy helicopters and six AgustaWestland AW139 medium helicopters are helicopters we contract-lease to Aeróleo.
 Aeróleo's main customers are Petroleo Brasiliero S.A. and OGX Petroleo e Gas Participacoes S.A.
-We also lease helicopters in Mexico to service the offshore oil and gas industry, and intend on remaining active in this region in the future. - Europe-We lease helicopters and provide logistics and spare parts support to five operators in Europe.
+We also contract-lease helicopters in Mexico to service the offshore oil and gas industry, and intend on remaining active in this region in the future. - Europe-We contract-lease helicopters and provide logistics and spare parts support to five operators in Europe.
 These helicopters are used in Sweden, Norway and the United Kingdom by operators providing search and rescue services, firefighting operations and oil and gas exploration support.
-We also hold an interest in a joint venture that leases helicopters to a Spain-based firefighting operator. - Asia-We lease helicopters, conduct training and provide logistics and spares support to several operators in the region.
-In India and Indonesia, we lease helicopters to operators in the oil and gas industry.
-We have previously operated aircraft in the region and are actively pursuing additional operating contracts here.
+We also hold a 51% interest in Lake Palma, a joint venture that leases helicopters to FAASA, a Spain-based firefighting operator.

+Asia-We contract-lease helicopters, conduct training and provide logistics and spares support to several operators in the region.
+In India and Indonesia, we contract-lease helicopters to operators in the oil and gas industry.
+We have previously operated aircraft in the region and are actively marketing our services here.